Isa-khan/Packet-Analyzer/README.md

 - Destination port
 - Size

-## Customization

-Feel free to customize the script to suit your specific needs.
-You can add additional analysis or enhance packet processing and logging functionality as required.

 ## Disclaimer

 This script is intended solely for educational purposes and basic network analysis.
 Please use it responsibly and ensure compliance with all applicable laws and regulations.

-## License

-This project is open-source and licensed under the MIT License.
-Refer to the LICENSE file for detailed licensing information.

-## Author
+## Reach Out

-This project was authored by Isa Khan.
 If you find this project useful or have any suggestions for improvements, please don't hesitate to contribute or provide feedback.

 Enjoy exploring and analyzing packets! 🕵️‍♂️🔍